New Heights. New Pleasures

 The latest Bybee product, the Holographic AC Adapter, has taken my system to a place I would never have thought possible.

-Bybee, who just turned 85, simply could not keep up with the manufacturing demands for his products (which are largely hand-made) and as a result Mike Garner was licensed to do so.
+Bybee, who just turned 85, simply could not keep up with the manufacturing demands for his products (which are largely hand-made), and as a result, Mike Garner was licensed to do so.
 Garner has been steadily and quietly building Bybee products for more than five years.

 The “stuff” developed by Bybee contains “crystal-like” materials that are activated by electromagnetism and have the uncanny ability to affect the alignment of protons in specific proximal atoms.
 Based on this ‘old fashioned’ model of the atom, such an alignment results in the nucleus having the properties of a bar magnet.
-This in turn results in an “easier” (more stable) path for EMF and therefore a reduction of the deleterious effects of capacitive and inductive reactance as well as molecular noise.
+This, in turn, results in an “easier” (more stable) path for EMF and therefore a reduction in the deleterious effects of capacitive and inductive reactance, as well as molecular noise.
 If the components of an unaligned nucleus, protons and neutrons, churn about producing continuously fluctuating magnetic poles, it is easy to conceive that an array of fixed-pole nuclei will provide a consistent and predictable path for the passage of charged particles, as well as exerting a profound influence on the behavior of electrons in the “orbit” of the nucleus.
 Or something like that.
-Jack Bybee was careful to point out that his description, on which this speculation is based, was only an hypothesis; what I’ve written is several times removed from that.
+Jack Bybee was careful to point out that his description, on which this speculation is based, was only a hypothesis; what I’ve written is several times removed from that.

 bybee600_1.jpg